Avisheik1721158/bits-and-bytes-server/README.md

 In this project we deploy our server site im heroku. and our secret key are store in env local.
 That's mean this site build with secure purpose.
+For more details you should visit my site.